-1. Converting an old rotted wood window to a flat 10’ patio door: In order to do this we had to re-work the whole frame and header system to accommodate for a patio Door.
+1. Converting an old, rotted wood window to a flat 10’ patio door: In order to do this we had to re-work the whole frame and header system to accommodate for a patio Door.

-2. Entire opening is in brick and it is too small for the patio door.
+2. Entire opening is in brick, and it is too small for the patio door.
 Requiring significant brick work and support for the door to work.

 3. The window is finished inside with plaster that has been badly damaged and warn over the years.

-5. On the exterior we now had the opening we needed to cap and seal.
+On the exterior we now had the opening we needed to cap and seal.
 We ripped down custom brickmold and installed it to reinforce the entire door structure from the outside while providing additional water and air seal.
 We then custom capped the door and stepped the flashing to give the exterior a crown molding effect.

-6. Finally, the team did three coats of mud and sand to the drywall so it was perfectly flush and finished against the old plaster and at the same time improved the overall appearance of the entire wall!
+To finish the project, the team did three coats of mud and sand to the drywall so it was perfectly flush and finished against the old plaster and at the same time improved the overall appearance of the entire wall!

 The customers were very thrilled with how everything turned out!
 The new 10ft door system completely transformed the space inside and out, giving a completely open concept feeling inside, and balance on the exterior.